Valen-Sandbox/sui-scoreboard/README.md

-This fork adds support for displaying [ULX Buildmode][https://steamcommunity.com/sharedfiles/filedetails/?id=1308900979] status and makes some small corrections to the rating descriptions.
+This fork adds support for displaying [ULX Buildmode][buildmode] status and makes some small corrections to the rating descriptions.

 [![ScreenShot](https://raw.githubusercontent.com/ZionDevelopers/sui-scoreboard/master/logo.jpg)][workshop]